 When John and I decided to sell our house and move into a van to travel the country, one of my biggest fears was that we would start to miss having a place to call our home.
 I think I’ve always been a bit of a minimalist when it comes to decorating but we both love art and would collect a few meaningful keepsakes from our travels to add to our house to make it feel like us.
-This was going to be hard to do in the van since we were downsizing from approximately 1600 sf to 60 sf.
-So, I’ve put together a few of my favorite van life decorating tips and hope you find at least some of them helpful.
+This was going to be hard to do in the van since we were downsizing from approximately 1,600 square feet to 60.
+So, I’ve put together a few of my favorite van life accessories and decorating tips.
+I hope you find at least some of them helpful.

 Our van is very small.
 We have a converted Ford Econoline e350.
 It doesn’t have a toilet or running water.
 When we decided we were going to do this “vanlife” thing and started looking for vehicles, John and I both knew the most important thing to us was spending most of our time outside of the van.
 We wanted to spend our time exploring nature or the new city we were visiting.
 We also decided, for our sanity’s sake, to buy a van that was already built out since neither of us are very handy.
 That’s not to say we wouldn’t have jumped all over a fancy high top Sprinter van or the like if we found one within our budget, but we didn’t.

 Van Life Decorating Tips

 The key, when decorating any space, is to add pieces that are meaningful and functional.
 When you live in a van, these are usually relatively small as well.
 The van life accessories you choose to add to your space should express who you are, and make you smile when you see them (much like decorating a full-sized house).